 Under the Radar Motorcycle Workshop

-Survive the Ride Association supported by Coffs Harbour City Council will present a FREE two hour motorcycle rider workshop.
-They will discuss crucial riding issues that will help you ride longer with that "funny smile" on your face.
+Survive the Ride Association supported by Coffs Harbour City Council presented a FREE two hour motorcycle rider workshop.
+They discussed crucial riding issues to help motorcyclists ride longer with that "funny smile" on their face!

 - motorcycle statistics